 The District lies within the city limits of Manor and the City provides potable water to residents of the District on a retail basis.
-The City receives its water supply from wells drilled in the Colorado River Alluvium Aquifer with a total capacity of 695 gallons per minute ('gpm").
+The City receives its water supply from wells drilled in the Colorado River Alluvium Aquifer with a total capacity of 695 gallons per minute ("gpm").
 In addition, the City has a contract with EPCOR Water USA for 0.5 million gallons per day ("mgd").
-Manville Water Supply Corporation provides water supply for three specific subdivisions in the city limits, Carriage Hills, Bell Farms and Stonewater.
 In addition, Manor has a wholesale water supply contract with the City of Austin that is currently not needed or being used.
-According to the Engineer, water supply to the District is sufficient to serve anticipated full build-out of the District.
+According to the Engineer, the water supply from the City is sufficient to serve the anticipated full build-out of the District.